cmashamolcm/Java_Learnings/refresher/spring-boot/maven.md

     - generate xml, html, csv reports as we need.
     - `Surefire and Failsafe runs the test and generates basic reports.
 JaCoCo collects test report from JVM and presents in feature rich.`
     - https://ccbill.com/blog/code-coverage-with-surefire-and-jacoco
+9. `<java.version>19</java.version>` is specific to springboot.
+10. `Springboot uses springboot-maven-plugin.`
+11. We can use `<parent>`
+    `<parent>
+     <groupId>org.springframework.boot</groupId>
+     <artifactId>spring-boot-starter-parent</artifactId>
+     <version>2.7.3</version>
+     </parent>`
+    to inherit the parent pom for our application.
+    - This makes sure that parent contains all versions etc and children gets it by inheritance
+    - and forms an `effective pom` to use at child projects.
+    - Advantage is change is to be done in only parent and others will get it.
+    - We can add `pom as dependency as well with type as pom and scope as import`.
+    - In that case, we get versions of a explicitly added(in user pom) dependencies from dependency-management part of imported pom.
+    - This is an alternative way to inherit without `<parent>` tag.
+    - We have only one parent tag.
+Instead of growing parent pom to big file, use import pom alongside.
+12. In case of springboot,
+    ```
+    There is springboot-starter-parent as parent dependency.
+    So, we will get configs, dependency-management etc from it.
+    springboot-starter-parent has parent spring-boot-dependencies.
+    This has a lot of dependency-management.
+    So, in our project, indirectly, with dependencies without specifying version, we can import those from these parent and grand parent.
+    If anything apart from this comes, either we can go for a pom and inherit springboot-starter-parent to it and then use that pom as parent.
+    Or, import relevant dependencies with import scope and use it in each pom.
+More loosely coupled.
+    ```